 access to online content.
 Teens major mode of communication

-threaten repeatedly suffer from various forms of Post Traumatic
+students threaten repeatedly suffer from various forms of

-Stress Disorder (PTSD) that is commonly associated with combat
+Post Traumatic Stress Disorder (PTSD) that is commonly

 “77% of students experience bullying in some form: mental,

 verbal, or physical.”